Code-Institute-Submissions/lastmilestone/README.md

     As a **Frequent User**, I want to be able to safely log in.

-    1. The user would get a "Verify Your E-mail Address" message to make sure user is valid.
+    1. The user would get a "Verify Your E-mail Address" message to make sure the user is valid.

        (we used Django-allauth for registration and login/off functions.)

     As a **Frequent User**, I want to check to see if there are any newly added classes in the timetable

-    1. The user would already be comfortable with the website layout and can easily click the right link in navigation.
+    1. The user would already be comfortable with the website layout and can easily click the right link in the navigation.

     As a **Frequent User**, I want to check to see if there are any new products, trainers or membership options.

-    1. The user would already be comfortable with the website layout and can easily click the right link in navigation.
+    1. The user would already be comfortable with the website layout and can easily click the right link in the navigation.

     As a **Frequent User**, I want to see my notes about my progress and modify or delete them.

-    1. A logged in user can add notes to the Schedule page(for example :a note about exercises etc), can be seen by user only.
+    1. A logged-in user can add notes to the Schedule page(for example: a note about exercises etc), can be seen by the user only.
 It can be edited or deleted.
 Timestamp automatically added at creation or modification.

     As a **Frequent User**, I want to see my previous purchases.

-    1. A logged in user can see prior purchases on clicking on My account and on my profile to see user info and past purchases.
+    1. A logged-in user can see prior purchases by clicking on My Account and on my profile to see user info and past purchases.

     As a **Frequent User**, I want to be able to purchase products or membership.

-    1. A logged in user can purchase products from Product page and Membership from Plans page by clicking on membership's buy button.
+    1. A logged-in user can purchase products from the Product page and Membership from the Plans page by clicking on the membership's buy button.

 - #### Admin Goals

-  1. As a **Admin User,** I want to be able to safely log in.
+  1. As an **Admin User,** I want to be able to safely log in.

      1. Django-Allauth gives all the functions for safe authentication.
      2. There are options on the admin panel  Authentication and Authorization to give staff status to users.

-2. As a **Admin User,** I want to to be able to add, edit and delete products.
+2. As an **Admin User,** I want to be able to add, edit and delete products.

-     1. Admin has a full CRUD functionality for product.
+     1. Admin has a full CRUD functionality for the product.
 Go to my account then choose Product Management .

-        Then on Add Product admin can add product, after adding a product, a Product details page comes up where Admin can edit or delete product.
+        Then on Add Product admin can add product, after adding a product, a Product details page comes up where Admin can edit or delete the product.

-     2. Admin can choose product from Product page, click on the picture or edit button to go the Edit Product page.
-If Admin want to delete product ,click on delete button under the product's picture.
+     2. Admin can choose a product from the Product page, click on the picture or edit button to go the Edit Product page.
+If Admin wants to delete product, click on the delete button under the product's picture.

-  3. As a **Admin User,**  I want to to be able to add, edit and delete trainers.
+  3. As an **Admin User,**  I want to to be able to add, edit, and delete trainers.

      1. Admin has a full CRUD functionality for trainers.
 Go to my account then choose Trainer Management .

         Then on Add Trainer Admin can add trainer, after adding a trainer, a Trainer details page comes up where Admin can edit or delete trainer.

-     2. Admin can choose trainer from About us page, click on the picture or edit button to go the Edit Trainer page.
-If Admin want to delete trainer ,click on the trainers picture then on Trainer page click on delete button next to the trainer's picture.
+     2. Admin can choose a trainer from the About us page, click on the picture or edit button to go the Edit Trainer page.
+If Admin wants to delete a trainer, click on the trainer's picture then on the Trainer page click on the delete button next to the trainer's picture.

-    4. As a **Admin User,** I want to to be able to add, edit and delete users if needed.
+        4. As an **Admin User,** I want to be able to add, edit, and delete users if needed.

-       1. Admin have to go to the admin panel (https://robbiesgym.herokuapp.com/admin/auth/user/) ,after log in, Admin able to delete users.
+       1. Admin has to go to the admin panel (https://robbiesgym.herokuapp.com/admin/auth/user/) ,after log in, Admin able to delete users.

-    5. As a **Admin User,** I want to see users previous purchases.
+            5. As an **Admin User,** I want to see users previous purchases.

-       1. Admin have to go to the admin panel (https://robbiesgym.herokuapp.com/admin/checkout/order/) ,after log in, Admin able to see user's orders.
+       1. Admin have to go to the admin panel (https://robbiesgym.herokuapp.com/admin/checkout/order/), after log in, Admin able to see user's orders.

 ###

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX .
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 -   We tested every page on [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) for CSS and [Nu HTML checker](https://validator.w3.org/) for HTML .
 All test came out valid and without errors.
-Results are here: [CSS](https://github.com/robibrutoczki/lastmilestone/tree/lastmilestone/Documentation/CSSvalid) and [HTML](https://github.com/robibrutoczki/lastmilestone/blob/lastmilestone/Documentation/CSSvalid/Checkout.png) .
+The results are here: [CSS](https://github.com/robibrutoczki/lastmilestone/tree/lastmilestone/Documentation/CSSvalid) and [HTML](https://github.com/robibrutoczki/lastmilestone/blob/lastmilestone/Documentation/CSSvalid/Checkout.png) .

 Tested Authentication and Note  [pdf](https://github.com/robibrutoczki/lastmilestone/blob/lastmilestone/Documentation/Signinpictures/Signinprocess.pdf)